ViViDboarder/py_nextbusnext/README.md

 # py_nextbusnext

 ## This is forked from py_nextbus for maintanence
-_It is API compatible to the upstream_
+_It is no longer API compatible to the upstream_

 A minimalistic Python 3 client to simplify making requests to the NextBus API.
 Response content can be returned as either JSON or XML, using the respective NextBus public feed.